tighten/tlint/readme.md

 ## Implemented lints
 - use with over array parameters in view() `ViewWithOverArrayParamaters`
 - no leading slashes in namespaces or static calls `RemoveLeadingSlashNamespaces`
+- fully qualified class name only when it's being used a string (class name)

 ## Todo Lints
 - import facades